stubbscroll/evolve-script/readme.txt

 - my goal was to be able to farm every resource, and my script supports that now. warlord covers supercoiled plasmids, bloodstones, artifacts, changing of hybrid custom so no need to implement demonic infusion and apotheosis
+- if i get bored the next time i do demonic infusion or apotheosis i might implement them. but i want an easy way to find the number of tower segments first

 usage:
 - do the protoplasm phase manually